AlexSolari/sORM/README.md

 Simple ORM and nothing more.

 ### Mappings
-To link class and table in database you need to inherit your class from `DataEntity` and decorate it with `DataModel` attribute.
+To link class and table in database you need to decorate it with `DataModel` attribute.
-Then you need to decorate fields you want to see in database with `MapAsType` attributes.
+Then you need to decorate fields you want to see in database with `MapAsType` attributes and decorate key field (Id or etc.) with `Key` attribute.
 You can also use `MapAuto` attribute to let the ORM detect and map type.

 Supported types for auto mapping: